zipvilization/Zipvilization/status/index.md

 **past**.

+The Farm provides the primary territorial reference from which maturity and historical territorial development can be reconstructed.

+This is especially important because a Colonist's Territory can change over Time.

+Higher territorial structures can therefore be derived from the underlying primary territorial state rather than treated as isolated historical objects.

-Before Genesis, it can be developed and tested using development environments and test data.
+Before Genesis, this architecture can be developed and tested using development environments and test data.

-After Genesis, it can begin translating actual official Zipvilization state and history.
+After Genesis, SolumTools can begin translating actual official Zipvilization state and history.

 > **Canonical rules define the meaning.**
 >